Shravanipatil23/Customer-Churn-Analysis/README.md

 The dataset contains information about online retail customers, including their purchase history, demographics, and engagement metrics.
 Each record represents a customer, and the target variable is whether the customer has churned.

 ### Key Features:
-Customer ID: Unique identifier for each customer.
+- Customer ID: Unique identifier for each customer.
-Age: The age of the customer.
+- Age: The age of the customer.
-Annual Income: The customer’s yearly income.
+- Annual Income: The customer’s yearly income.
-Total Spend: The total amount the customer has spent at the online store.
+- Total Spend: The total amount the customer has spent at the online store.
-Number of Purchases: Number of purchases made by the customer.
+- Number of Purchases: Number of purchases made by the customer.
-Years as Customer: Duration (in years) that the customer has been with the company.
+- Years as Customer: Duration (in years) that the customer has been with the company.
-Promotion Response: Whether the customer responded to promotional offers.
+- Promotion Response: Whether the customer responded to promotional offers.
-Satisfaction Score: Customer satisfaction score based on surveys.
+- Satisfaction Score: Customer satisfaction score based on surveys.
-Churn: The target variable indicating whether the customer has churned (1) or not (0).
+- Churn: The target variable indicating whether the customer has churned (1) or not (0).

 ### Approach:
 #### Data Preprocessing:

-Handle missing values and clean the dataset.
+- Handled missing values and clean the dataset.
-Feature engineering, including encoding categorical variables and scaling numerical data.
+- Feature engineering, including encoding categorical variables and scaling numerical data.
-Model Building:
+- Model Building:

-Develop a Random Forest Classifier to predict customer churn.
+Developed a Random Forest Classifier to predict customer churn.
 Split the data into training and testing sets.
-Evaluate the model using appropriate metrics like accuracy, precision, recall, and F1-score.
+Evaluated the model using appropriate metrics like accuracy, precision, recall, and F1-score.
-Model Evaluation:
+- Model Evaluation:

-Analyze feature importance to understand key drivers of churn.
+Analyzed feature importance to understand key drivers of churn.
-Tune the model’s hyperparameters for better performance.
-Visualization in Power BI:
+- Visualization in Power BI:

-Export the model’s predictions and import them into Power BI for creating interactive visualizations.
+Exported the model’s predictions and import them into Power BI for creating interactive visualizations.
-Visualize churn rates, customer behavior trends, and important features contributing to churn.
+Visualized churn rates, customer behavior trends, and important features contributing to churn.
-Outcome:
+- Outcome:

 A machine learning model that predicts customer churn with high accuracy.
 The business can use the predictions and insights from the analysis to identify at-risk customers and implement targeted retention strategies, reducing customer attrition and improving overall profitability.

-This problem statement will help potential collaborators or users understand the purpose of your project and how they can replicate or extend it.
-Let me know if you'd like to add anything else!

 #### Steps followed
 Step 1 : Imported pandas, matplotlib and seaborn.
 Used pandas to load the dataset into a DataFrame.
 Data was a csv file.
 Inspected the data using functions head(), info(), and describe() to understand its structure and get an overview of the features available for analysis.